nachazo/Custom-themes/README.md

 Custom themes for Files

 This repository contains sample themes for [Files](https://www.microsoft.com/store/apps/9NGHP3DX8HDX), a modern file explorer that pushes the boundaries of the platform.
-You can find the source code of [here](https://github.com/files-community/Files).
+You can find the source code of Files [here](https://github.com/files-community/Files).
 To improve existing themes or to add new theme, edit the corresponding file in the `themes` folder or add a new file in the `themes` folder.
 See the documentation for instructions on using [custom themes](https://files-community.github.io/docs/#/articles/custom-themes).

 ## About Files